n-young/db-book/src/chapters/databases.md

 title: Databases
 ---

-## Databases

 Welcome to the wonderful world of databases!
 My goal in writing this is to demystify how exactly the largest and smallest companies store and process data from first principles.
 Throughout these articles, you'll learn about the techniques that have shaped most modern databases, and even potentially be able to build one yourself.

 At its core, a database needs to fulfill two goals: data storage and data retrieval.
-Databases must be build to store obscene amounts of data, as well as scale as your business needs grow.
+Databases must be built to store obscene amounts of data, as well as scale as your business needs grow.
 They must store data quickly and reliably, such that data is never lost or corrupted.
 They must also be able to answer arbitrarily complex questions about that data in a timely fashion, as well as support multiple users at a time.
 While this might seem like a rather simple task given modern abstractions like, say, an operating system, it is indeed not a trivial endeavour.

 ## Why do we need Databases?